Advertisement

 Mouth and skin sores that won’t go away

 Sores that appear in the mouth and won't go away can signify oral cancer.
 Mouth cancers can occur on the lips, tongue, gums, and other oral surfaces.
 Bleeding, loose teeth, and white or red patches are also signs.
-These white patches—precancerous lesions—can be caused by a condition known as leukoplakia, which can develop into oral cancer.
-Pay particular attention to lesions that won't heal, especially if you smoke, chew tobacco, or drink alcohol in excess.
-These habits can increase your oral cancer risk.
+White patches can be caused by a condition known as leukoplakia, which can develop into oral cancer.
+People who smoke, chew tobacco, or drink alcohol in excess are at increased risk for oral cancer.

-It’s also important to get sores and moles checked for skin cancer—the most common form of cancer in the U.S. Sores that bleed, ooze, won't go away, or heal but return could be signs of skin cancer, like squamous cell carcinoma, basal cell carcinoma, or melanoma.
+It’s also important to get sores and moles checked for skin cancer—the most common form of cancer in the U.S. Sores that bleed, ooze, won't go away, or heal but return could be signs of skin cancer

 If you notice any of these signs, see a general practitioner, dentist, or dermatologist.